rafavzqz/geopdes/geopdes/doc/README.txt

   Download and uncompress the file GeoPDEs_full.tar.gz.
 This file contains all that is necessary to install GeoPDEs:
-   - The NURBS toolbox: nurbs-1.3.9.tar.gz
+   - The NURBS toolbox: nurbs-1.3.11.tar.gz
-   - The GeoPDEs packages:
+   - The GeoPDEs package: geopdes-3.0.0.tar.gz
-      geopdes_base-2.0.4.tar.gz, geopdes_elasticity-2.0.4.tar.gz,
-      geopdes_fluid-2.0.4.tar.gz, geopdes_maxwell-2.0.4.tar.gz,
-      geopdes_multipatch-2.0.4.tar.gz, geopdes_tsplines-2.0.4.tar.gz
    - The technical report: GeoPDES_report.pdf
-   - A beamer presentation about the package: GeoPDEs_presentation.pdf
+   - An old beamer presentation about the package: GeoPDEs_presentation.pdf
    - This README file.
    - For Matlab users, the mex files of the NURBS toolbox: nurbs_mex_files.tar.gz
-   - For Matlab users, the file geopdes_setpath.m

 1.1.
 OCTAVE

 1.1.1 - Install

- * Be sure to have installed Octave version 3.6.4 or higher.
-    Source code is available from http://www.octave.org,
-    binary packages for Mac OSX and Windows are available from http://octave.sf.net, Linux binary packages are
-    included with all major binary distributions.

- * Install the "nurbs" package by typing at the octave prompt pkg install nurbs-<version>.tar.gz pkg load nurbs
+ * Install the "nurbs" package by typing at the octave prompt pkg install nurbs-<version>.tar.gz

- * Install geopdes_base package by typing at the octave prompt pkg install geopdes_base-<version>.tar.gz pkg load geopdes_base
+ * Install and load GeoPDEs by typing at the octave prompt pkg install geopdes-<version>.tar.gz pkg load geopdes

- * After installing the geopdes_base package, the other packages can be installed in an analogous way.

 1.1.2 - Note for Windows users

    The mingw-based binary version of Octave distributed on
     http://octave.sf.net by default installs dynamically loaded binary functions in a different location as that of script functions.
-This can create problems when installing geopdes_base.
-The procedure to install the package in Windows is as follows:
+This can create problems when installing GeoPDEs.
+In this case, we recommend you to use the non-compiled version of the package.

- * Install octave and the nurbs package, like in steps 1 to 2 of Section 1.1.1.
+ * Install the nurbs package, like in step 1 of Section 1.1.1.

- * Be sure to put the file geopdes_base-<version>.tar.gz to a folder without blanks in the name, for instance, c:\tmp

- * In Octave, change the package installation prefix and install geopdes_base: cd c:\tmp mkdir c:\octave-packages pkg prefix c:\octave-packages c:\octave-packages
-     system ("tar xzf geopdes_base-<version>.tar.gz")
-     pkg install geopdes_base

-   If this procedure fails, you can run GeoPDEs using the M-files, instead
-     of the compiled oct-files.
-Simply uncompress and untar the packages, and add them to your Octave path, including the subfolders (see the Matlab install below).
+ * Uncompress and untar the GeoPDEs package, and add to the path the folder "geopdes", including its subfolders, typing at the octave prompt: addpath (genpath ('geopdes'))

 1.2.
 MATLAB

- * Install the "nurbs" package available on http://octave.sf.net:
-   - uncompress and untar the file nurbs-<version>.tar.gz.
+ * Uncompress and untar the NURBS and the GeoPDEs packages, in the files nurbs-<version>.tar.gz, geopdes-<version>.tar.gz, respectively.

+ * Add the generated folders to the path, including their subfolders.
+    You can do this by typing in in the command window: addpath (genpath ('nurbs'))
+    addpath (genpath ('geopdes'))

  * Install the mex-files for the "nurbs" package (OPTIONAL):
    - uncompress and untar the file nurbs_mex_files.tar.gz in the folder